kaBeech/tensort/README.md

 is minimal.
 For example, when n=4, Mergesort will make 6 comparisons, while Bubblesort will make 12.
 A Byte holding 4 Bites is both small enough to run the Bubblesort quickly and large enough to allow multiple opportunities for a mistake to be corrected.
-Since we don't as much built-in parallelism in Tensort, it can make sense to weight more heavily on the side of making more checks.

-In Robustsort, however, we have parallelism built into the Supersort SubAlgorithm, so we can afford to make less checks during this step.
-We choose a Bytesize of
+In Robustsort, we choose a Bytesize of
 3 because a list of
 3 Bits has some special properties.
 For one thing, sorting at this length greatly reduces the time it takes to run our slow-but-robust